Masmiseim36/nxpSDK/boards/evkmimxrt685/aws_examples/remote_control_wifi_nxp/readme.txt

 Running the demo
 ================
 The log below shows the output of the demo in the terminal window.
-The log can be different based on your WiFi network configuration and based on the actions, which you have done in the Android application.
+The log can be different based on your Wi-Fi network configuration and based on the actions, which you have done in the Android application.

 Android application displays Accelerometer data for all three axis and status of LEDs which is split into Desired and Reported section.
 Desired value is value wanted by user and Reported value is actual value of LEDs on device.